 In college, Fr.
 Marvin took up Architecture at the Far Eastern University even though they couldn’t afford it.
 He worked as a student-assistant, applied for a scholarship, and availed for a “study now, pay later” program just to support himself financially.

 “I’m already in my third year and I can’t study and work at the same time anymore so I had to stop studying,” relates Fr.
 Marvin.

 Fr.
 Marvin stopped studying and got involved in different parish organizations like the music ministry, lectors and commentators, and Parish Renewal Experience Seminar, employing his artistic and creative prowess to design the church’s altar of repose during Holy Week and special occasions.

 After two years, Fr.
-Marvin felt the urge to finish a degree outside the seminary, but Bishop Gabriel “Gabby” Reyes was at first hesitant because he saw no major reason for him to go out of the seminary.
+Marvin felt the urge to finish a degree outside the seminary, but then Bishop Gabriel “Gabby” Reyes was at first hesitant because he saw no major reason for him to go out of the seminary.